-- Prior to June, the Town Manager submits to the Town Council a proposed operating and capital budget for the fiscal year commencing July 1.
-The operating budget and capital budget includes proposed expenditures and the means of financing them. - Public hearings are conducted to obtain citizen comments. - 3.
-Prior to July 1, the budget is legally enacted through passage of an Appropriations Resolution. - 4.
+- Prior to April 1, the Town Manager submits to the Town Council a proposed operating and capital budget for the fiscal year commencing July 1.
+The operating budget and capital budget includes proposed expenditures and the means of financing them. - 2.
+Public hearings are conducted to obtain citizen comments. - 3.
+Prior to June 30, the budget is legally enacted through passage of an Appropriations Resolution. - 4.
 The Appropriations Resolution places legal restrictions on expenditures at the fund, function, and departmental level.
 These appropriations for each fund, function, and department can be revised only by the Town Council. - 5.
-Formal budgetary integration is employed as a management control device during the year and budgets are legally adopted for all major funds. - 6.
+Formal budgetary integration is employed as a management control device during the year and budgets are legally adopted for all major funds and component unit. - 6.
 All budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 7.
 Supplemental Appropriations are adopted if necessary during the fiscal year.